top of page

 Mix your final track with subtlety

-Balance each layer and add light effects if needed, but avoid over-processing, which can make the choir sound unnatural.
+After the voice swap, balance each layer and add light effects if needed.
+Avoid over-processing, which can make the choir sound unnatural.

 Recording your vocals well is key to getting the best results from the AI choir generator.
 Spend some time experimenting with different tones and pitches to find what sounds best.
 The sky is the limit!